mellowtechie/unicorn-demo/README.md

 Next we will look for the pid of the Lsass.exe process and migrate to that.
 If the pid you see when you run `ps` if different use the one you see.
-Assuming that works we shoudl be able finish by performing a hashdump and clear the Windows Event Logs.
+Assuming that works, we should be able finish by performing a hashdump and clear the Windows Event Logs.

 ```
 run post/windows/manage/migrate